Table of Contents

 • Dispensary operations

-4. List your education
+4. Lay out your education

 To practise as a pharmacist in the UK, you’ll need the following qualifications: